 Storage: 64GB Flash Hard disk

 Windows: Windows 10 32bit

 Warranty: One year Limited warranty

 The system has no specific requirements to use.
 To get the most out of it on the go I’d recommend pairing it with a bluetooth keyboard and mouse, a stand and possibly an external wifi hard disk drive.
 The active pen is interesting but unless you’re looking to do a lot of sketches or hand written notes is probably not necessary.
 Finally the docking station could let you use the Venue as your primary system with an external monitor, hard disk drive and wired in keyboard and mouse.

 When I first unpacked the Dell’s Venue Pro I wasn’t impressed.
 It was heavy and not particularly good looking.
 After adjusting my expectations and realising that what I had wasn’t designed as a conventional tablet but rather as a business and productivity machine and things became much clearer.
 The Venue 11 Pro is not designed for someone who wants simple cut down experience but if you want a full PC/Windows environment with all the flexibility and complexity it comprises.
 By itself Windows 10 is not an ideal OS for this form factor but with a bluetooth keyboard added it can shine.

 I’ve been using a Chromebook on the go for the last couple of years as well as carrying a small 7″ tablet for media and the Venue 11 has got me to rethink that.
 If you’re travelling or working on the go this is an option you should be considering.
 Highly recommended.

 The review is based on the Venue 11 Pro (5130) Intel Atom Z3770 kindly provided by Dell.
-This post contains affiliate links.
+The current version has the same basic design, but somewhat improved internal specs to the version we reviewed.
 First published on the 22nd December 2015